It's June 16, 2020 and Microsoft released Cumulative Update 17 for Exchange Server 2016 (KB4556414).…

 ReceiveProtocolLogPath : C:\Program Files\Microsoft\Exchange Server\V15\TransportRoles\Logs\FrontEnd\ProtocolLog\SmtpReceive

-Copy ReceiveProtocolLogPath and paste it in Windows Explorer.
+Copy ReceiveProtocolLogPath and paste it into Windows Explorer.

 In the next step, we will prepare the PowerShell script to scan all the logs and filter out the IP addresses.